- A heat pump is a fossil fuel-free home heating system

 Yes, there are several grants for heat pumps.

 The government’s Boiler Upgrade Scheme is the main grant for heat pumps.
-It will reduce the cost an air, ground, or water source heat pumps by £7,500.
+It will reduce the cost of air-, ground-, or water-source heat pumps by £7,500.

-This is a substantial amount.
-It means that an air source heat pump will cost the average homeowner £2,500 instead of £10,000, making it cheaper than a gas boiler.
+This means an air-source heat pump will cost the average homeowner £2,500 instead of £10,000, which is cheaper than a gas boiler.

-There are a few other heat pump grants for low-income families, including the nationwide ECO4 Scheme, Nest in Wales, and Warmer Homes Scotland in Scotland.
+There are other heat pump grants for low-income families, including the nationwide ECO4 Scheme, Nest in Wales, and Warmer Homes Scotland in Scotland.

 How many homes in the UK have heat pumps?

-Over 200,000 heat pumps have so far been installed in the UK, and this number is set to grow.
+According to the MCS Foundation (the UK’s primary overseer for things like heat pumps), around 220,000 heat pumps have been installed in the UK so far, and this number is set to grow.

 However, as it stands, only half of people are aware of heat pumps, even if these machines are becoming increasingly popular – and for good reason.